A wide range of alcoholic beverages is served in the licensed area of food and beverage operations.

 4. Right Quantity

-Wine should be poured in the right quantity in the appropriate glass.
+Wine should be poured in the right quantity into the appropriate glass.
 The quantity of wine served varies according to the policy of the establishment and the wine glasses are selected according to the quantity.